-Billing dates and the associated delinquent dates are determined by the location of the property and the meter reading schedule.
-The meter reading schedule has been established using geographical areas.
-All meters in an area are read at approximately the same time each month, and the accounts are then billed.
+Billing dates and associated delinquent dates are determined by property location and the meter reading schedule based on geographical areas.
+All meters in an area are read at approximately the same time each month, and accounts are then billed.

-A deposit may be required to establish service with the City.
-The determination to charge a deposit is based upon the creditworthiness of the applicant.
+A deposit may be required to establish service with the City, based upon the creditworthiness of the applicant.
 By state law, the amount of the deposit is equal to 2.5 times the average monthly water bill.
 The amount is reviewed annually and can be found in the City Fee Schedule.

 A deposit may be required on an active utility account if monthly bills are not paid by the due date or if a payment is returned.
 Failure to pay the deposit will be considered the same as failure to pay for water or water service.